-Darya Ramanava is 23 years old and comes from Minsk, Belarus.
+Darya Ramanava is 30 years old and comes from Minsk, Belarus.
 With a Bachelor Degree from the American University in Bulgaria and University of the Pacific in California, she moved to Frankfurt for her further education.
 She studied Master of Finance with the concentration in Corporate Finance.
 Using the lecture free periods for gaining more work experience, she started early building up her professional network.
-After graduating in 2015 she now works for Deutsche Bank in Group Management Consulting.
+After graduating in 2015 she now worked for Deutsche Bank in Group Management Consulting.
+Since then she established a carrer as a manager for Deals - Valuations & moddeling at PwC Switzerland.

 To what extent did your Master prepare you for the challenges of your current job?
 What did you find especially useful?